 Minutes 5-8: PREPARATION

-This incidently is our favourite olive oil decanter.
-Cheap, no mess.
+This incidentally is our favourite olive oil decanter; cheap and no mess.

 Minutes 9-10: AMBIENCE